-Residents were being supported to colour and engage in puzzles by staff.
+Some residents were being supported participate in reminiscence activities with the activity therapist, while others listened to music of their choice.
 Staff were observed sitting with residents and engaging in discussion.
 Residents who preferred to remain private were supported to do so and had opportunities to watch television or engage in their own preferred activities.